-Raphael's School of Beauty Culture, Inc., Inc. was established in 1958 as McKinley Heights College of Cosmetology and acquired in 1970 by Jacquilyn Eusanio.
-In the school's 40-year history the keystone of this educational program has been and remains today "quality."
+Raphael's School of Beauty Culture was established in 1958 as McKinley Heights College of Cosmetology and acquired in 1970 by Jacquilyn Eusanio.
+In the school's 51-year history the keystone of this educational program has been and remains today "quality."
 The graduates have gone on to become successful operators, teachers, salon owners and sales representatives in the field of cosmetology.
+Ralph Delserone, Jacquilyn's son, purchased Raphael's in 2006.